 - 2. Percentage Coverage of leadership team by awareness programmes on the Guidelines: - a.
 In reporting year : 100 % of the functional heads are covered by awareness programmes on the Guidelines at all times. - b.
 Total to date : 100 % - 3.
 Percentage of suppliers and distributors (by value), in the year: - a.
-Covered by awareness programmes for the Guidelines 100 % of the suppliers - b.
+Covered by awareness programmes for the Guidelines 100 % of the suppliers. - b.
 Had responsible / sustainable business policies in place?
 100 % - 4.
 Number of meetings / dialogues with minority shareholders that were organized in the year: Nil - 5.
 Number of complaints received on any aspect of the NGRBC in the year from: - a.
 Shareholders / investors Nil - b.
 Lenders Nil - 6.
 Number of the above complaints pending resolution at close of year: Not Applicable - 7.
-Value of non-disputed fines/ penalties imposed on your business by regulatory and judicial institutions in the year?
+Value of non-disputed fines / penalties imposed on your business by regulatory and judicial institutions in the year?

-- 8. Number of complaints/ cases of corruption and conflicts of interest that were registered in the year?
-Nil - Details of unmet obligations (fiscal, social, etc.) arising out of any benefits or concessions provided by the central, state, or local governments: Nil b.
-Total to date - 100%
+- 8. Number of complaints / cases of corruption and conflicts of interest that were registered in the year?
+Nil - 9.
+Details of unmet obligations (fiscal, social, etc.) arising out of any benefits or concessions provided by the Central, State or Local Governments:

 - 1. Percentage coverage of all employees by awareness programmes for the Guidelines: - a.
-In reporting year 100 % of the functional heads
+In reporting year 100 % of the functional heads - b.
+Total to date 100%